InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 ### Formalizing Trusted Committers

 The first step is to approach candidates about becoming a Trusted Committer.
-Maintainers should make sure candidates understand the role.
-To be clear: there is no expectation that candidates will accept the role.
-Each candidate should figure out if they have the bandwidth to get involved.
+Maintainers should educate candidates on the role of a Trusted Committer.
+There is no expectation that candidates will accept the role of Trusted Committer.
+Each candidate should assess if they have the available bandwidth to take on the responsibilities.

-When a candidate accepts the role it is up to the project maintainers to publicly recognize the transition from user to Trusted Committer.
+When a candidate accepts the role, it is up to the project maintainers to publicly recognize the transition from user to Trusted Committer.
 It is also a good idea to add their name to a Trusted Committers section in your project's README.
 As an example: